COO-Utilities/hardware_device_base/README.md

 In the diagram below the methods in italics (with the *) are abstract while the others are concrete.
 Those that begin with a '+' are public while those that begin with an underscore ,'_', are private.
+Methods return None unless otherwise indicated.

 NOTE: The abstract methods must be implemented, but the concrete methods can be used as is, or overridden.